Indian locomotive class WCM-1: History

-These locomotives were the first mixed class electric locomotive to roam India as well as the first electric locomotive with now common Co-Co wheel arrangement.
-They were also the longest serving non steam locomotives in India until the arrival of the WCG-2, WCAM-1, WCAM-2, WCM-6, WCAM-3 and WCAG-1 class.
+These locomotives were the first mixed class electric locomotive to roam India as well as the first electric locomotive with the Co-Co wheel arrangement.
+They were also the longest serving non-steam locomotives in India until the arrival of the WCG-2, WCAM-1, WCAM-2, WCM-6, WCAM-3 and WCAG-1 class.
 Initially the WCM-1 class were known as EM/1 class.
-They were easily recognizable with their huge size and round smooth noses.
+They had a distinct appearance, with their large size and round noses.
 They had their cab doors placed in the middle of the body instead of being near the cab.